 So what did you do this past Labour Day weekend?
-I was lucky enough to be invited by some Italian friends to a “tomato making” party so I spent my Saturday making fresh tomato sauce with Marcella and Sandro.
+I was lucky enough to be invited by some Italian friends to a “tomato making” party so I spent my Saturday making fresh tomato sauce with some Italian friends.
 It was so much fun to participate and to watch such a tradition taking place.
 Six hours of labour but such a beautiful and delicious end result: 115 liters of tomato sauce!
 I would do it again in a heartbeat!

 Here’s how to make this easy and lovely sauce that will surely get you through the gloomiest of winter days.